 In 1997, the CTA eliminated the #31 bus on 31st Street due to low ridership, leaving communities between Bridgeport and Little Village without an easy east-west travel route.

-Before working on the campaign to reinstate the 31st St. bus, Bridgeport resident Suzanne Goebel, noticed the lack of transportation in Bridgeport.
+Before working on the campaign to reinstate the 31st St. bus, Bridgeport resident Suzanne Goebel noticed the lack of transportation in Bridgeport.

 Then once the route was cut, Goebel knew first-hand how people had a harder time accessing Mercy Hospital, Orange and Red Lines, community resource centers, schools and churches.

-Community organizations and local residents worked together establish the 31st Street Bus Coalition, which included the Bridgeport Alliance, CBCAC, and Southsiders Organized for Unity and Liberation.
+Community organizations and local residents worked together to establish the 31st Street Bus Coalition, which included the Bridgeport Alliance, CBCAC, and Southsiders Organized for Unity and Liberation.

 The group worked with the Little Village Environmental Justice Organization and started attending CTA board meetings.
 The coalition achieved a partial victory when the CTA decided to perform a feasibility study and 180-day pilot program in 2012.